-Q: I am a real-estate agent working in a relatively active market.
-Unfortunately, market conditions mean I often am delivering bad news to buyers: houses go off the market before I can arrange a walk-through; my clients’ offers often are countered very aggressively or rejected outright; and sellers may not be willing to agree to my clients’ terms.
-I have noticed that delivering bad news in negotiation to my clients can sour our relationship; they seem to like me less.
-It is important that I have a pleasant and trusting working relationship with my clients.
-What can I do to prevent clients from “shooting the messenger”?
+Q: I am a real estate agent working in a relatively competitive market.
+Unfortunately, market conditions mean I often am delivering bad news to buyers: Houses go off the market before I can arrange a walk-through; my clients’ offers frequently are countered very aggressively or rejected outright; and sellers may not be willing to agree to my clients’ terms.
+I have noticed that delivering bad news in negotiation to my clients can sour our relationship; they seem to like me less when I do so.
+Of course, for a variety of reasons, it is important to me that I have a pleasant and trusting relationship with my clients.
+What can I do to deliver bad news in negotiation more successfully and prevent my clients from “shooting the messenger”?

 In one of our experiments, participants were eligible to win $2 in a simple game of chance.
-The researcher drew a number out of a hat, and participants knew immediately whether they won the $2 or not.
+The researcher drew a number out of a hat, and participants found out immediately whether they won the $2 or not.
 Next, participants rated how much they liked (or, more aptly, disliked) the researcher.
 Those who received the bad news that they had not won the $2 disliked the researcher much more than did those who had won.
 In fact, the “losers” even thought the researcher had been hoping to draw a losing number.
-Interestingly, it was completely transparent that the bearer of the bad news did not intentionally draw a losing number: it was clearly a random draw.
+Interestingly, it was completely transparent that the bearer of the bad news did not intentionally draw a losing number: It was clearly a random draw.
 Nonetheless, participants took out their dissatisfaction on the messenger, deeming him unlikable and as having malevolent motives.

 We found the same result in a similar study in which we asked participants to imagine receiving either good or bad test results from a doctor.
 Participants who imagined receiving bad news deemed the doctor to be significantly less likable relative to those who got good news.
-And even though the hypothetical doctor had no control over the test result, participants who imagined receiving bad news believed the doctor had been hoping for the result to be negative.
+And even though the hypothetical doctor had no control over the test results, participants who imagined receiving bad news believed the doctor had been hoping for the results to be negative.

 Second, if and when bad news in negotiation arrives, you can try to frame it in a positive light.
 For example, if a seller has rejected your client’s terms, make it clear that negotiation is still possible.
 Or if a house has been taken off the market, show clients a similar house that is still available.
 The better the news you can deliver, the less angry your client will be with you.